CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

   - check `UI_HOST` and `UI_PORT` in `settings/.env`
   - verify the backend is running on `FASTAPI_HOST` and `FASTAPI_PORT`
 - jobs stay running too long:
-  - poll the status endpoint and inspect backend logs in `app/resources/logs`
+  - poll the status endpoint and inspect backend logs under `<resource root>/logs`
 - missing artifacts or checkpoints:
-  - confirm write permissions and paths under `app/resources`
+  - confirm write permissions and paths under the configured resource root
 - first run is slow:
   - expected when dependencies and runtimes are being initialized
 - model unavailable: